jsiek/agda-stdlib-doc/Data/VecDoc.lagda.md

 every one of its elements. `All` is represented by a data type with two constructors: `[]` and `_∷_` that are described below.

-For example, every element in the following list is divisible by `2`.
+For example, every element in the following vector is divisible by `2`.

 ```
 _ : All (λ x → 2 ∣ x) (8 ∷ 4 ∷ 6 ∷ [])